-By Jock Monteith 6th June 2018
+By Jock Monteith 1st January 2023

 If you're waiting for perfect river conditions for your salmon fishing you can wait a long time and still have zero guarantee of a fish or two!
 Many anglers these days pay far too much attention to digital 'catch stats' and water levels which I suspect has cost them many salmon.

-Last Minute Salmon Fishers
+Last Minute Salmon Fisher Bookings

-Salmon Think For Themselves
+Salmon Always Think For Themselves

 Salmon thankfully can and do think for themselves and it often amazes me when I observe the most unlikely low water river conditions come alive when a run of fresh salmon cause commotion as they enter the pool.
-Often in the low water of Summer you'll catch fish with running marks on their bellies so these fish decided to run and not wait for a lift in the river or for the falling water levels on the back of a flood as they should have done!
+Often in the low water of Summer you'll catch fish with pink running marks on their bellies so these fish decided to run and not wait for a lift in the river or for the falling water levels on the back of a flood as they should have done!
 Don't be looking for river condition perfection in this business is what I'd suggest as salmon will often show up when you least expect it and against the odds.
-There's way much more to enjoying this fine pursuit and at best catching a salmon will only ever represent a very small fraction of the hours you'll fish.
+There's way much more to enjoying this fine pursuit and at best catching salmon will only ever represent a very small fraction of the hours you'll spend on the riverbank.

-Success In Salmon Fishing
+Success In Scottish Salmon Fishing

 The Seasoned Salmon Angler